jodusan/dulex123.github.io/me/index.md

 layout: about
 ---

-Hi there, my name is Dušan Josipović.
-These web pages are dedicated to my software experiments and are in itself an experiment.
+# Hi!

+My name is Dušan Josipović.
+I am a machine learning enthusiast and I have been [studying](/2016/Machine-Learning-Circles) the subject of Deep Learning for the past few months.

+You can find some of my code on [github](https://github.com/dulex123).

+I often post ML related stuff on [twitter](https://twitter.com/josipovicd).

+-

+There are three categories of posts here:

-- Experiments: Something new I am building with little previous experience
+- **Experiments**: Something I am building with little previous experience
-- Schemes: Short and simple helper apps
+- **Schemes**: Short and simple helper apps

-# What do you do?
-Mostly, I write code.
-Some of it is on [Github](https://github.com/dulex123).
+- **Posts**: Regular posts mostly about machine learning stuff